 You’ve seen some really good shooters make hitting their targets seem effortless, while it is a lot of work for you to do half as well.
 What’s their secret?
 There must be some formula you can use to shoot better than you do at present.

-The Solution This is a question I get in one form or another fairly regularly.
+This is a question I get in one form or another fairly regularly.
 Breaking it down to the epitome of simplicity, it is little more than muzzle management and trigger-finger discipline integrated into a repeatable system of stabilizing the muzzle on the target while simultaneously triggering the shot.
 Improvement comes from learning how to maintain minimal muzzle movement in relation to the target from the initial shooting position until the bullet exits the muzzle.
 This can take fractions of a second to several seconds for each shot, but it’s all relative to the accuracy required for the discipline you are shooting.

 Conventional training—such as you would have received in the military—tends to over-complicate the shot-delivery process by teaching a step-by-step process that can include a dozen or more “must dos” for each shot fired.
 The problem is, by the time you remember to do all of those steps in preparation to shoot the shot, your brain is fried and your body is tired, which leaves you just wanting to get the shot off and hope for the best.
 It is common in conventional training to start at the ground and work up, leaving how you should use the sights and trigger to achieve optimal accuracy until last.